makerdao/community/governance/votes/Executive vote - November 19, 2021.md

 As per [this signal poll](https://forum.makerdao.com/t/signal-request-offboard-unprofitable-collateral-types/8628), the following parameters changes will occur to offboard LRC-A if this executive proposal passes:

+- The previous dss-lerp for increasing the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) of this collateral will be canceled.
-- Cancel previous lerp contract and increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 24300% over 30 days using dss-lerp.
+- A new dss-lerp contract will be deployed to increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 24300% over 30 days.

 #### BAT-A

 As per [this signal poll](https://forum.makerdao.com/t/signal-request-offboard-unprofitable-collateral-types/8628), the following parameters changes will occur to offboard BAT-A if this executive proposal passes:

+- The previous dss-lerp for increasing the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) of this collateral will be canceled.
-- Cancel previous lerp contract and increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 11200% over 30 days using dss-lerp.
+- A new dss-lerp contract will be deployed to increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 11200% over 30 days.

 #### ZRX-A

 As per [this signal poll](https://forum.makerdao.com/t/signal-request-offboard-unprofitable-collateral-types/8628), the following parameters changes will occur to offboard ZRX-A if this executive proposal passes:

+- The previous dss-lerp for increasing the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) of this collateral will be canceled.
-- Cancel previous lerp contract and increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 5500% over 30 days using dss-lerp.
+- A new dss-lerp contract will be deployed to increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 5500% over 30 days.

 #### UNIV2LINKETH-A

 As per [this signal poll](https://forum.makerdao.com/t/signal-request-offboard-unprofitable-collateral-types/8628), the following parameters changes will occur to offboard UNIV2LINKETH-A if this executive proposal passes:

+- The previous dss-lerp for increasing the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) of this collateral will be canceled.
-- Cancel previous lerp contract and increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 1600% over 30 days using dss-lerp.
+- A new dss-lerp contract will be deployed to increase the [Liquidation Ratio](https://makerdao.world/en/learn/governance/param-liquidation-ratio/) to 1600% over 30 days.

 ### Adding New WBTC-B Vault Type